Something More Than Blood

 But Taketsura's days of fighting and danger were far from over, as he stumbled into the world of the supernatural...

-Hungry Ghosts is a new, four-chapter digital comic from Wicker Man Studios and Lucha Comics, illustrated by Jeremy L Dumouchel.
+Hungry Ghosts is a new, three-chapter digital comic from Wicker Man Studios, illustrated by Jeremy L Dumouchel.